moccalotto/kaosrpg/index.md

 You take 1, 2, 3, or 4 extra points of strain when you take a surge action.

 `ⓜ`:
-You can cast magical spells if all pieces of armor worn have the `ⓜ`-symbol.
+You can cast magical spells if all pieces of armor worn have this symbol.

 `ⓢ`:
 Your movement rate is decreased by 1.